QuixiAI/OpenChatML/README.md

 ### 8.3 Function Response

-After executing the function call, the response should be passed back to the model within the `<tool_response>` and `</tool_response>` XML tags.
+After executing the function call, the response should be passed back to the model aftert the `<|function_output|>` tag.
 The response should be a JSON object containing the function name and the content of the response.

 Example function response: